JLLeitschuh/lgtm_hack_scripts/README.md

 In developing these collection of scripts, we realized that when a user follows thousands of repos in their LGTM account, there is a chance that the LGTM account will break.
 You won't be able to use the query console and some API calls will be broken.

 To resolve this, we decided to create a feature users can opt-in.
-This feature called "Custom Projects Lists" does the
+The "Custom Projects Lists" feature does the following:
-following:

 - Follows all repos (aka project) in your LGTM account.
 - Stores every project you follow in a txt file.